-- Note 1: Road-related area is defined in rule 13, shoulder is defined in rule 12, and wheeled recreational device and wheeled toy are defined in the dictionary. - Note 2: Persons travelling on roads in or on wheeled recreational devices or wheeled toys are dealt with in rule 241.
+- Note 1: Road-related area is defined in rule 13, shoulder is defined in rule 12, and personal mobility device, wheeled recreational device and wheeled toy are defined in the dictionary. - Note 2: Persons travelling on roads in or on wheeled recreational devices or wheeled toys are dealt with in rule 241. - Note 3: Persons travelling on roads in or on a personal mobility device are dealt with in rule 244G.